minhdanh/hellosign-demo-app/README.md

 Or just push the code to Heroku and you're all set!

 Notice that in order for the app to run correctly, you need to register your HelloSign app with a valid callback url.
-If you want to deploy the app on localhost, you may want to use ngrok (https://ngrok.com) because `localhost` or `127.0.0.1` is not allowed as valid callback urls by HelloSign.
+If you want to deploy the app on localhost, you may want to use ngrok (https://ngrok.com) because `localhost` or `127.0.0.1` is not recognized as valid callback urls by HelloSign.
 Here's how:

 1. Download ngrok (https://ngrok.com/download) and extract the zip file you've just downloaded